-Fig. 1: Schematic of LanthaScreen® kinase activity assay using traditional peptide substrates.
-A fluorescein-labeled kinase substrate peptide is incubated with kinase and ATP.
-Terbium or europium-labeled antibody is then added and phosphorylation detected by an increase in the TR-FRET value.
-Because the substrate is directly labeled, there is no need to add streptavidin-APC.
+In a LanthaScreen kinase activity assay, a fluorescein-labelled kinase substrate (e.g., a peptide) is typically incubated with the kinase and ATP.
+A terbium or europium-labelled antibody is then added and phosphorylation is detected by an increase in the TR-FRET value (fig.1).
+Because the substrate is directly labelled, there is no need to add streptavidin-APC.
 Additionally, unlike other europium-based systems, there is no requirement to add high concentrations of potassium fluoride, which can potentially disrupt antibody–product interactions.

-In a LanthaScreen kinase assay, kinase, fluorescein-labeled substrate, and ATP are allowed to react.
-Then EDTA (to stop the reaction) and terbium-labeled antibody (to detect phosphorylated product) are added.
-In a LanthaScreen kinase reaction, the antibody associates with the phosphorylated fluorescein labeled substrate resulting in an increased TR-FRET value.
+In a LanthaScreen kinase assay, kinase, fluorescein-labelled substrate, and ATP are allowed to react.
+Then EDTA (to stop the reaction) and terbium-labelled antibody (to detect phosphorylated product) are added.
+In a LanthaScreen kinase reaction, the antibody associates with the phosphorylated fluorescein labelled substrate resulting in an increased TR-FRET value.
 The amount of antibody that is bound to the tracer is directly proportional to the amount of phosphorylated substrate present, and in this manner, kinase activity can be detected and measured by an increase in the TR-FRET value.

-- 2. Cells are lysed in a buffer that contains a Tb-labeled phosphorylation site-specific antibody.
-The detection of the protein modification event is measured on a TR-FRET-compatible plate reader.
-Little or no TR-FRET is observed with unstimulated or inhibited cells whereas stimulated cell samples display high TR-FRET.
+After stimulation, cells are lysed in a buffer that contains a terbium-labelled phosphorylation site-specific antibody.
+The protein modification event is measured on a TR-FRET-compatible microplate reader.
+Little or no TR-FRET is observed with unstimulated or inhibited cells whereas stimulated cell samples display high TR-FRET (fig.2).